How Much Does Granite Weigh Per Square Foot?

 What tools are recommended for cutting granite?

-Yes, using a diamond blade saw or a wet saw is recommended for cutting granite, as these tools provide the necessary precision and reduce the risk of chipping.
+A diamond blade saw or a wet saw is ideal for cutting granite.
+These tools ensure precision and help minimize the risk of chipping.

 How can I ensure my granite installation lasts?